 Our early worship is a quiet and contemplative spoken service, without music.
 Though it traditionally followed Rite I, we transitioned to using the Rite II pattern of the Book of Common Prayer in fall 2014.

-Our later service offers music and nursery care and Christian formation education for youth (nursery care begins at 9am; youth classes at 10am).
+Our later service offers music and nursery care and Christian formation education for children & youth (nursery care begins at 9am; youth classes at 10am).
 Our 10:00am worship follows the pattern of the Book of Common Prayer, Rite II, with elements drawn from Enriching Our Worship 1.
 Our youth formation Sunday schedule differs in summer; please click here for more information.

 12:00pm Noon Wednesday